Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

-We set up the following experimentation protocol to evaluate \tool.
-Our idea is to compare the behavior of an erroneous web page, against the behavior of the same, but self-healed page using our \tool.
+We set up the following experimentation protocol to evaluate \tool and \extension.
+Our idea is to compare the behavior of an erroneous web page, against the behavior of the same, but self-healed page using our tools: \tool and \extension.
+In order to achieve this goal, we apply the experimentation protocol twice, one for each tool.
 The comparison is made at the level of ``web trace'', a concept we introduce in this paper, defined as follows.

 \begin{definition}[\trace] A \trace is the loading sequence and rendering result of a web page.
 A \trace contains 1) the URL of the page 2) all the resources (URL, content, see Definition \ref{def:resource}) 3) all the Javascript errors that are triggered when executing the Javascript resources and 4) a screenshot of the page at the end of loading. \end{definition}